canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/streaming-data-hadoop/streaming-data-hadoop.md

 Not bad considering how little command line interaction is required.
 This demonstrates just some of the flexibility of the Anssr platform.

 What next?
 How about Machine Learning?
 Complex Event Processing?
 Streaming Analytics?
 All can be achieved using Anssr and the Juju engine.

+If you have any more comments or questions, you can find more help and support on the [Juju forums](http://discourse.jujucharms.com/).
+Or via the Spicule [Juju Expert Partners](https://jujucharms.com/experts/spicule) page.